-If you receive W.A. state federal unemployment benefits through the mail and you believe that your unemployment insurance check has been stolen or lost, you will need to contact the claims center.
+If you receive WA state-federal unemployment benefits through the mail and you believe that your unemployment insurance check has been stolen or lost, you will need to contact the claims center.
 Please wait at least seven business days before you report your check as lost or stolen, and in the meantime, you will still need to file for weekly benefits.

 If you plan to claim unemployment benefits in Washington, you will need to do the following on a weekly basis:

 - Report three job contacts.

 - Be available to work.

 - Remain registered to work.

 All unemployment income is considered taxable, and you will need to report your benefits to the IRS at tax time.
-You can elect to have a certain percentage of your benefits amount withheld from your check each week, or pay estimated quarterly taxes.
+You can elect to have a certain percentage of your benefits amount withheld from your check each week or pay estimated quarterly taxes.